bricebai/bricebai.github.io/x-ing.md

 The value we deliver:

 * Faster, more affordable, and more accessible than seeing a dermatologist in person
-* Saves people time (and money) researching products, testing from trial and error, etc.
 * Offers an accessible, welcome community of support to people who have skin troubles
 * Gives people who are already passionate about skincare a chance to share their wisdom and help those who need it
 * Gives skincare professionals another avenue of exposure and a way to develop more digital connections with patients